“A Defense of Abortion” – JUDITH JARVIS THOMSON

 Peopleseeds drift about in the air like pollen, and if you open your windows, one may drift in and take root in your carpets or upholstery.
 You don’t want children, so you fix up your windows with fine mesh screens, the very best you can buy.
 As can happen, however, and on very, very rare occasions does happen, one of the screens is defective; and a seed drifts in and takes root.
 Does the personplant who now develops have a right to the use of your house?

-We can hardly expect you never go outside or have a hysterectomy or only travel with an army.
+We can hardly expect you never go outside or have a hysterectomy or only travel with an army to protect yourself.
 We would have to figure out all these cases but in some cases, abortion would be unjust killing and some not.
-[We could have a continuum from you never leave home to you sell yourself on the street to get pregnant so you can have an abortion.
+[There would be a continuum from you never leave home at one end and selling yourself on the street to get pregnant so you can have an abortion at the other end of the continuum.
 The point is that every case is different.
 So as your responsibility for becoming pregnant increases, so to do your obligation to carry to full term.
 But your responsibility is not the only factor to consider.
 We must also consider how much you are inconvenienced.]

-And if you ask us to keep you from being a GS or a very GS, (not remain pregnant) we should probably help you if you don’t want to be in bed with the violinist for 9 months or years.
+And if you ask us to keep you from being a GS or a very GS, (not remain pregnant) we should probably help you if you don’t want to be in bed with the violinist for 9 months.

 Section 7 – Even if the fetus is a person the impermissibility of abortion does not follow.
 But maybe it is that the fetus “is a person for whom the woman has a special kind of responsibility issuing from the fact that she is its mother” that makes abortion immoral.
-Here we must distinguish between cases in which parents did not try to avoid pregnancy, take children home with them, etc. and thus are responsible from cases in which they tried not to conceive, etc. In some cases, abortion would be justified.
+Here we must distinguish between cases in which parents did not try to avoid pregnancy and thus are responsible from cases in which they tried not to conceive, etc. In some cases, abortion would be justified.
 [Again, each case is different.]

-T concludes by noting she has assumed a fetus is a person, even though this is conceptually problematic, but even granting this assumption early abortions clearly do not kill persons.
-[Her acorn, oak tree argument.]
+T concludes by noting she has assumed a fetus is a person, even though this is conceptually problematic.
+But even granting this assumption early abortions clearly do not kill persons.
+[Acorns aren’t oak trees.]

 (For a bit more on the abortion issue see: “Ethicists Generally Agree: The Pro-Life Arguments Are Worthless“)